pascalpoizat/fmt/README.md

 More information
 ================

-Please see the Web site.
+For more information, including dependencies, please refer to the Web site: http://pascalpoizat.github.io/fmt/